dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. An economic miracle accessible to anyone with a mobile device.
    1. Bitcoin is just another Investment Bubble
    1. An encouragement to take risks
    1. A financial asset whoes "true" value cannot be determined using traditional financial analytical techniques.
 Cryptocurrencies don't have any real precedent from which to establish benchmarks.
 That makes them hard to value.
+Learn to measure the social velocity not price velocity.
+Behavioral finance.
    1. A technology which can cause a monumental shift in the way we view economies.
    1. An easy way to move wealth across international borders.
    1. Its not a short-term phenomenon, its here to stay.